 WHERE: Salzburg, Austria

-WHEN: from 01 to 30 August 2020
+WHEN: from 20 July to 31 August 2023

-The Salzburg Festival, in this sense, represents one of the most important classical and opera music festivals in the world.
+The Salzburg Festival, in this sense, represents one of the most important classical music and opera festivals in the world.

 It takes place every year for almost 5 weeks, from mid-July to the end of August.